neurodata/treeple/doc/api.rst

 Scikit-learn Tree Estimators
 ----------------------------
-We provide a drop-in replacement for the scikit-learn tree estimators with experimental features that we have developed.
+We provide a drop-in replacement for the scikit-learn tree estimators with **experimental** features that we have developed.
 These estimators are still compatible with the scikit-learn API.
-These estimators all have the capability of binning features, which theoretically will improve runtime signficantly for high-dimensional and high-sample size data.
+These estimators all have the capability of binning features, which theoretically will improve runtime significantly for high-dimensional and high-sample size data.

-See: :class:`sktree._lib.sklearn.ensemble.RandomForestClassifier`,
-:class:`sktree._lib.sklearn.ensemble.RandomForestRegressor`,
-:class:`sktree._lib.sklearn.ensemble.ExtraTreesClassifier`,
-:class:`sktree._lib.sklearn.ensemble.ExtraTreesRegressor`.
+Use at your own risk!
+We have not tested these estimators extensively, compared to the scikit-learn estimators.

 .. automodule:: sktree._lib.sklearn.ensemble
    :members: